-- a) The selection of inputs; - b) Who may submit data and information to the Administrator; - c) Quality control procedures to verify the identity of a Submitter and any employee(s) of a Submitter who report(s) data or information and the authorization of such person(s) to report market data on behalf of a Submitter; - d) Criteria applied to employees of a Submitter who are permitted to submit data or information to an Administrator on behalf of a Submitter; - e) Policies to discourage the interim withdrawal of Submitters from surveys or Panels; - f) Policies to encourage Submitters to submit all relevant data; and - g) The Submitters' internal systems and controls, which should include: - i.
-Procedures for submitting inputs, including Methodologies to determine the type of executed transaction data and quote data as the content of rate reporting based on definitions.
+- a) The selection of inputs; - b) Who may submit data and information to the Administrator; - c) Quality control procedures to verify the identity of a Submitter and any employee(s) of a Submitter who report(s) data or information and the authorization of such person(s) to report market data on behalf of a Submitter; - d) Criteria applied to employees of a Submitter who are permitted to submit data or information to an Administrator on behalf of a Submitter; - e) Policies to discourage the interim withdrawal of Submitters from surveys or Panels; - f) Policies to encourage Submitters to submit all relevant data; and - g) The Submitters' internal systems and controls, which should include:

+The "TORF Code of Conduct" defines the reportable transactions and reportable items for executed transaction data and quote data as the content of rate reporting based on definitions.

-[Regarding b), c), and d)]
+[About b), c), and d)]

-The "TORF Code of Conduct" stipulates the notification of the rate reporting department, the Person Responsible for Rate Reporting, and the Staff Performing Rate Reporting Tasks to ensure that appropriate rate reporting is carried out.
+The "TORF Code of Conduct" stipulates the notification of the rate reporting department, the person responsible for rate reporting, and the staff performing rate reporting tasks to ensure that appropriate rate reporting is carried out.